hillsys/rpi23-gen-image/README.md

     sudo nano /etc/apt/sources.list

 From the rpi23-gen-image directory issue `./get-build-kernel.sh`.
-If you are not root use sudo ./get-build-kernel.sh.
+If you are not root use `sudo ./get-build-kernel.sh`.
 Follow the prompts on the screen as the appear.
 It will compile with all available processors (cores).
 If you wish to manually configure the kernel, visit https://github.com/michaelfranzl/rpi23-gen-image for more details.
 The supplied kernel configuration is known to work for Raspberry Pi 2 and allow iptables or nftables to work.